RickBarretto/unitt/readme.md

 All of your *tests* must begin with the `test` prefix and end with the `.art` extension to be found, since you may want to mix them with some other files.

-Being that said, that is the right way of setting up your *tester*:
+Being that said, that is the right way of setting up your *runner*:

 Let's consider that you have the following directory: